Today’s Programming Praxis

 create a hash table with linear probing, but where the buckets are ordered.
 This

-is easily done by using the insert
+is easily done by using the insert, delete and find functions from

 This means that inserts take longer, but that lookups (even unsuccessful ones) can – on average – terminate half-way through the list.